Across Victoria, Trust for Nature works with landholders to protect and improve habitat on private land.

 Landowners can generate offset credits through protecting and enhancing sites with native vegetation by using a Trust for Nature covenant and an associated offset management plan.
 Trust for Nature’s offset covenant is one of several ways to protect and manage native vegetation to generate these credits.

-For more information or to discuss the program further, please contact our Offsets team on (03) 8631 5888 or email@example.com.
+For more information or to discuss the program further, please visit our offsets resources page or contact our Offsets team on (03) 8631 5888 or email@example.com.